Northeastern University: Campus development

 Completed in 2002, the Behrakis Health Sciences Center houses the Bouvé College of Health Sciences.

-During the Great Depression in the 1930s, as enrollment grew to over 4,600 students, President Frank Palmer Speare announced that Northeastern would build a new campus.
-Coolidge Shepley Bulfinch and Abbott, a Boston-based architectural firm, was selected to design the campus near the Huntington Avenue YMCA building that continued to house library and classroom spaces.
-Richards Hall, which housed classrooms, laboratories and administrative offices, was the first building completed in October 1938.
-Its light gray, glazed brick exterior with vertical strips of windows was replicated in other buildings of what later became known as the 1944 master plan.
-A mix of Beaux-Arts and Bauhaus architectural styles defined by stripped-down classicism and open courtyards that resembled that of Massachusetts Institute of Technology across the Charles River.
-In a June 14, 1934 article, the Boston Evening Transcript described the campus design as "modernistic classical."
+In the 1930s, during the Great Depression, as enrollment grew to over 4,600 students, President Frank Palmer Speare announced that Northeastern would build a new campus.
+Coolidge Shepley Bulfinch and Abbott, a Boston-based architectural firm, was selected to design the campus near the Huntington Avenue YMCA building, which continued to house library and classroom spaces.

+In October 1938, Richards Hall, which housed classrooms, laboratories, and administrative offices, was the first building to be completed.
+Its light gray, glazed brick exterior, with vertical strips of windows, was replicated in other buildings of what later became known as the 1944 master plan, characterized by a mix of Beaux-Arts and Bauhaus architectural styles defined by stripped-down classicism and open courtyards that resembled those of the Massachusetts Institute of Technology across the Charles River.
+In a 1934 article, the Boston Evening Transcript described the campus design as "modernistic classical".

-In 1961, under President Asa Knowles, the university purchased a 7-acre red brick industrial complex once owned by the United Drug Company to build athletic facilities.
-Three of the buildings facing Forsyth Street were demolished, but due to a need for more office and lab space, the remaining buildings were divided into four sections now called Lake Hall, Holmes Hall, Nightingale Hall and Meserve Hall.
+In 1961, under President Asa Knowles, the university purchased a 7 acre red brick industrial complex once owned by the United Drug Company to build athletic facilities.
+Three of the buildings facing Forsyth Street were demolished, but due to a need for more office and lab space, the remaining buildings were divided into four sections now called Lake Hall, Holmes Hall, Nightingale Hall, and Meserve Hall.